-How the Traveling Wilburys Transformed Our Concept of Supergroups
+How the Traveling Wilburys Transformed the Concept of Supergroups

 Mention the word "supergroup," and many rock fans think of big music manufactured by even bigger egos – like, say, Asia's early-'80s hits.
 But one of the all-time greatest supergroups started out as a refreshingly low-key accident.